Sailors Participate in General Quarters

-BREMERTON, Washington (November 29, 2017) Aviation Boatswains Mate (Handling) Airman James Kramer, from Sandy Springs, Georgia, and Aviation Boatswains Mate (Handling) 3rd Class Ivan Davila, from Ontario, California, simulate an aircraft rescue during a general quarters drill on the flight deck aboard USS John C. Stennis (CVN 74).
+BREMERTON, Washington (November 29, 2017) Sailors aboard USS John C. Stennis (CVN 74) simulate an aircraft rescue during a general quarters drill on the flight deck.
 John C. Stennis is in port conducting routine training as it continues preparing for its next scheduled deployment.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Nick A. Grim/Released)

 |Date Taken: